EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Skin/README.md

      - `PC Only`: This option will not export PS2 Textures.
    - **Character Size**:
      - `Standard`: This option will limit the maximum texture size for PS2 to 256x256.
-     - `Large`: This option will not change the texture.
+     - `Large`: This option will not change the texture size.
      - **Skin Type** and **Texture Type** can reduce the size further.
    - **Skin Type**:
      - `Primary`: This option will not change the texture.